Welcome to MLA’s Paralibrarian Section!

 Find out more about how to start a BCDT at your library.
 Register your team to compete at the next MLA Annual Conference.
 You can read the full rules of the BCDT here.

-Past Performances: the Andover Cartwheelers; Methuen Des Cartes Coquettes; the Plymouth Rockettes; the Arlington Rockin' Robbins; the Reading Rollers and the MLA Paralibrarian Section Book Cart Drill Team ... for Dummies!!!!
+Past Performances: the Andover Cartwheelers; Methuen Des Cartes Coquettes; the Plymouth Rockettes; the Arlington Rockin' Robbins; the Reading Rollers and a joint team from "Arlmont" (Belmont & Arlington), plus the MLA Paralibrarian Section Book Cart Drill Team ... for Dummies!!!!

 **THANK YOU DEMCO for your generous donations to sponsor the BCDT Competition**